pulibrary/pulibrary.github.io/_posts/moving-rails-apps-off-webpacker.md

 On the Digital Library Services (DLS) team we've landed on Vite as a nice option for serving both javascript and CSS.
 It's similar to jsbundling-rails but has more features, and admittedly a smaller adoption footprint.
-We tried migrating one app to jsbundling-rails and then to vite.
+We tried migrating one app to jsbundling-rails and then to Vite.
 They are very similar under the hood, and the changes we made to our actual javascript were similar.
 We found the Vite configuration slightly simpler, especially with respect to filename conventions and serving through Vite and sprockets at the same time.
 Because of this